Opening of rockfish season on the Chesapeake Bay calls for a very special taco. Lemon Chesapeake, quick pickled red onions and meaty striper. Yup.

 ½ cup sour cream or full fat Greek yogurt (optional)

 What to do

-Heat 1 tablespoon Lemon Chesapeake in a heavy non-stick or cast-iron skillet over medium high.
+Heat 1 tablespoon Lemon Garlic in a heavy non-stick or cast-iron skillet over medium high.
 Add the rockfish and cook (start skin side down if using skin on) until dark brown on first side.
 Flip over and cook until opaque throughout.
 (Time varies depending on the thickness of your fillets.
 If the fish is very thick, after you flip it over transfer to a 400F oven to finish cooking!)